Content style guide

 Our company name.

-For longer pieces of content, such as company descriptions, write out the entire company name when used the first time.
-For subsequent uses, or in cases where there is limited space, the company name can be shortened to simply Lucid.
+For longer pieces of content, such as company descriptions, we write out the entire company name on first mention.
+For later mentions, or in cases where there’s limited space, we shorten the company name to Lucid.

-The term “Lucid” may also be used to refer to our products as a whole.
+We also use “Lucid” when referring to our products as a whole.

 Lucid Visual Collaboration Suite:

-Our Enterprise offering, which includes Lucidchart, Lucidspark, universal canvas, Team Spaces, and Visual Activities.
+Our Enterprise offering, which includes Lucidchart and Lucidspark.

-Write out the entire name when used the first time.
-For subsequent uses, it can be shortened to “Lucid Suite.”
-“Suite” should not be used on its own.
+We write out the entire name on first mention.
+For later mentions, it can be shortened to “Lucid Suite” but never “Suite” on its own.

-In context, this term should begin with “the,” as in “Increase clarity with the Lucid Visual Collaboration Suite.”
-We should never use an abbreviation such as LVCS in customer-facing materials.
+In context, the name should begin with “the,” as in “Increase clarity with the Lucid Visual Collaboration Suite.”
+We never use an abbreviation such as LVCS in customer-facing materials.

-“Visual Collaboration Suite” should be capitalized, even when it’s used on its own, without “Lucid.”
-Avoid variations such as “Lucid’s Visual Collaboration Suite”—it’s preferable to use the full term.
+“Visual Collaboration Suite” should be capitalized, even when used on its own without “Lucid.”
+We avoid variations such as “Lucid’s Visual Collaboration Suite.”

-Note that this term refers to a specific offering, not our products as a whole.
-See “Lucid Visual Collaboration Platform” below for an option that includes Lucidscale and other Visual Collaboration Specialities.
+This name refers to a specific offering, not our products as a whole.
+See “Lucid Work Acceleration Platform” below.

 Our products as a whole.

-We do not use the term “tools” to refer to our products as the term limits the value that Lucid products can produce.
+We don’t use the term “tools” to refer to our products because it limits the value they provide.

 Lucidchart: